Gab0/straintables/README.md

 The alignment step of `linkageMapper` requires [ClustalW2](http://www.clustal.org/clustal2/) installed on your system.

+### Setup MeShClust

+The recombination analysis step of `linkageMapper` has [MeShClust](https://github.com/TulsaBioinformaticsToolsmith/MeShClust) as an optional dependency, having it installed on your system will add depth on matrix visualization.

 # Usage

 1. Put the wanted Locus names, ForwardPrimers and ReversePrimers on a `.csv` file inside the `Primer` folder.
 The primer sequences are optional, leave blank to trigger the automatic primer search.
 Look for the examples.